PointCHealth/ai-adf-edi-spec/implementation-plan/ai-prompts/02-create-codeowners.md

-# AI Prompt: Create CODEOWNERS File
+# AI Prompt: Create CODEOWNERS Files for All Repositories

 ## Objective
-Create a GitHub CODEOWNERS file to automatically assign reviewers based on the files being changed.
+Create GitHub CODEOWNERS files for each of the five strategic repositories to automatically assign reviewers based on the files being changed.

 ## Prerequisites
-- Monorepo structure created
+- Strategic repositories created (edi-platform-core, edi-mappers, edi-connectors, edi-partner-configs, edi-data-platform)
 - Team structure and GitHub handles identified
 - Repository permissions configured

 ## Prompt

 ```
-I need you to create a comprehensive CODEOWNERS file for the EDI Healthcare Platform monorepo.
+I need you to create CODEOWNERS files for each of the five strategic repositories in the EDI Healthcare Platform.

 Context:
+- Architecture: Five separate repositories (edi-platform-core, edi-mappers, edi-connectors, edi-partner-configs, edi-data-platform)
 - Project: Healthcare EDI platform with infrastructure, Azure Functions, and partner configurations
 - Teams: Platform Engineering, Data Engineering, Security, DevOps
 - Security-sensitive areas require security team review
 - Infrastructure changes require platform team review

+For EACH repository, create a .github/CODEOWNERS file appropriate to that repository's content:

+## edi-platform-core CODEOWNERS

-Please create a .github/CODEOWNERS file with the following ownership rules:
+Create .github/CODEOWNERS with these ownership rules:

 1. Default ownership:
    - All files: @vincemic (platform lead)